 - The head of human resources wants to know how much easier your widget will make assembly line workers’ jobs, specifically, how it can help them avoid tendonitis.

 Account-based marketing personalizes messaging to businesses, targeting each decision-maker with the information they need to solve specific departmental problems.
 Like personalized messaging directly to customers, account-based marketing yields a higher ROI than other types of marketing.
 If you sell to other businesses, particularly large corporations, account-based marketing is one of the “already here” digital marketing trends you need to embrace during the coming years.

-12. Gen Z Will Influence Marketing More Than Millennials
+Gen Z Will Continue to Influence Marketing More Than Millennials

 The marketing industry has been obsessed with Millennials for the past two decades.
 In fact, a Google search currently yields around 129 million results for the search term “millennials”, compared to only around 7.2 million for the previous “generation x”.